 They include junkies – some of them formerly successful businessmen – living in tents; a young former stripper and prostitute; and a couple who were prescribed a heroin substitute when the woman fell pregnant.
 Baby Archer’s extended stay in hospital as he battles his dependance on the pills his mum took while carrying him is a particularly harrowing aspect of this episode.

 So too is the relationship between the aforementioned former stripper Katillia and her boyfriend/dealer Alvin.
-After she reveals Alvin has been physically abusing her, but she stays with him for the access to heroin, Theroux confronts him on camera while she stands just a few feet away.
+After she reveals Alvin has been physically abusing her, but that she stays with him for the access to heroin, Theroux confronts him on camera while she stands just a few feet away.

 That scene is especially uncomfortable as Alvin scowls at his partner before Theroux watches them walk off up the street, no doubt to be followed by a more savage beating than Katillia has previously endured.
 I can’t think of any real justification for Theroux doing what he did here and I wonder if he looks back at that with some sense of shame.